Symptoms and treatment of sciaticas and treatment of sciatica

-While symptoms can range greatly, many sciatica patients experience sharp pain at the site of the nerve compression and radiating pain throughout the lower body, as well as muscle weakness, tingling sensations and numbness.
+While symptoms can range greatly, many sciatica patients experience sharp pain at the site of the nerve compression and radiating pain throughout the lower body, as well as muscle weakness, tingling and numbness.
 These symptoms can interfere with the patient’s ability to perform everyday motions, like walking, bending and even sitting.

 - Physical therapy

-- Heat and ice therapy
+- Hot and cold therapy

-- Pain-relieving and anti-inflammatory medications
+- Pain medications

-- Routine stretching and gentle exercise
+- Routine stretching

 Causes of sciatica

 The natural aging process is most often to blame for sciatica.
 As we age, the components of the spine begin to degenerate from years of bearing weight and providing the body with a full range of motion.
-This can prompt bulging and herniated discs, bone spurs and a variety of other spinal conditions that may eventually lead to sciatica, such as:
+This can prompt bulging and herniated discs, bone spurs and a variety of other degenerative spinal conditions that may eventually lead to sciatica, such as: